Samuel2698/Samuel2698/README.md

 - 👋 Hi, I’m @Samuel2698
-- 👀 I’m interested in Blockchain and Web Developmeng
+- 👀 I’m interested in Blockchain and Web Development
 - 🌱 I’m currently learning Haskell, Plutus and HTML
 - 💞️ I’m looking to collaborate on Cardano
 - 📫 How to reach me samuelvelasco2698@gmail.com